Tellanbiz/checkky_web_ui/README.md

 ## Build your app

-docker build -t my-image-name:tag .
+docker build -t nextjs:tag .

 Continue building your app on: